Penhaligon's The Tragedy of Lord George Eau de Parfum

 Scent Type: eastern

-Top Note: Ambergris, Tonka Beans, Woody Notes
+Top Notes: Ambergris, Tonka Beans, Woody Notes

-Heart Note: Ambergris, Tonka Beans, Woody Notes
+Heart Notes: Ambergris, Tonka Beans, Woody Notes

-Base Note: Ambergris, Tonka Beans, Woody Notes
+Base Notes: Ambergris, Tonka Beans, Woody Notes

 The renowned fragrance house Penhaligon's has dedicated a series of scents to the British aristocracy.
 Noble, with their own secrets and palace intrigues, they fully embody the character traits, manners, and impeccable appearance, serving as a worthy reflection of their noble prototypes.
 The fragrance Portraits The Tragedy of Lord George tells the story of a well-off individual who seemingly embodies the most admirable virtues: generosity, fairness, bravery, and diligence.
 However, in reality, this is far from the case, which constitutes the tragedy of Lord George.